amagrabi/meeting-moderator-machine/README.md

 1) Avoid imbalanced meetings in which one person talks too much.
 2) Avoid chaotic meetings in which people do not stay on topic.
-3) Avoid negative meetings when people.
+3) Avoid negative meetings when people are too pessimistic.

 File uploads only work with Ogg audio files at the moment.